 MS4 entities are tasked with completing a visual inspection of catch basins, outfalls, and conveyance systems over the five-year permit term with a minimum of 15% must be completed each year.
 Areas anticipated to contribute to pollution or decrease system function must be noted and corrected.
-The City has been conducting these inspections for several years and will continue to do so.
+As of the development of this document, the city has not implemented this inspection program.